-If you are aware that a material is asbestos based, consider replacing it.
-Even if the material is undisturbed you can remove future risk by removing the material and replacing it with a non-asbestos alternative.
+If you are aware that a material contains asbestos, consider replacing it.
+Even if the material is left undisturbed you can remove future risk by removing the material and replacing it with a non-asbestos alternative.

-As there are a number of legalities around the removal of asbestos materials, including the types, and volume with which you can remove yourself, consider engaging with a licenced asbestos removal company.
+As there are a number of legalities around the removal of asbestos materials, including the types, and volume with which you can remove yourself, consider engaging with a licensed asbestos removalist company.
 They will ensure that the materials are safely removed from your home and disposed of safely and legally.

 Understanding Asbestos with Greenlight